 How Much Do Braces Cost?

-Now that we’ve sufficiently covered the “are-braces-for-kids-really-necessary?” question… …it’s time we tackle the brass tacks: how much do braces cost?
+It’s time we tackle the brass tacks: how much do braces cost?

 I know, it’s the elephant in the room, and the question nobody really likes talking about.
 Most orthodontists get nervous about it, while most parents avoid the topic altogether for as long as they can.